jinvanstee/linuxone-geth/README.md

 To exit, press ctrl-d
 >
 ```
-The console accepts web3js function calls.
-These are javascript functions written to interact with the Ethereum network.
-For a complete guide to all the web3js functions please see here.
+The Geth JavaScript console exposes the full web3 JavaScript Dapp API and further administrative APIs.
+These are JavaScript functions written to interact with an Ethereum node over HTTP, IPC or WebSocket.
+For a complete guide to all the web3.js functions please see [the official web3.js documentation](https://web3js.readthedocs.io/en/v1.2.9/).
+There is a note in the Go Ethereum documentation that warns "the web3 version bundled within geth is very old, and not up to date with official docs".
 For now we will run through a set of basic commands, to create a couple of accounts, start the miner, check balances on the accounts, and transfer some ether from one account to another.
 From the `geth console`, type the following commands.
 ```
 > eth.accounts
 []